unibo-dtm-se/course-slides/content/ci/_index.md

 Several CI systems inherit the "*convention over configuration*" principle.

-For instance, by default (with an empty configuration file) Travis CI builds a Ruby project using `rake`.

-GitHub actions **does not** adhere to the principle: if left unconfigured, the runner does nothing
+> GitHub actions **does not** adhere to the principle:
+> if left unconfigured, the runner does nothing
-(it does not even clone the repository locally).
+> (it does not even clone the repository locally).

-Probable reason: Actions is an *all-round* repository automation system for GitHub, not just a "plain" CI/CD pipeline
+- __Probable reason__: Actions is an *all-round* repository automation system for GitHub,
+  + not just a "plain" CI/CD pipeline

-$\Rightarrow$ It can react to many different events, not just changes to the git repository history
+  + $\Rightarrow$ it can react to many different events, not just changes to the git repository history

 ---